tojoshan/vue-after-free/README.md

   13. Optionally after jailbreaking run the [np-fake-signin](https://github.com/Vuemony/vue-after-free/blob/main/README.md#np-fake-signin) payload to avoid the PSN pop-up.

 ## Non-Jailbroken PS4
+A network connection of any kind is required, before trying to run Vue please connect to a local network even if it does not have internet.
+[Connection Instructions](https://github.com/Vuemony/vue-after-free#connecting-to-the-internet)
   1. Format your USB Drive to Exfat.
 > [!WARNING]
 > This will wipe your drive of all data.
 Backup any important data.